Virginia Historical Society - THE Place to Learn About Virginia

 My favorite visiting exhibit was their “Bizarre Bits: Oddities from the Collection” exhibit, featuring strange and curious memorabilia.
 You could see a fungus carving, an account of a 1706 “witch” dunking in Virginia Beach, a lock of James Madison’s hair, and the first bullet to kill a Confederate officer during the Civil War.
 (It was fired by accident and the bullet ricocheted off the sidewalk and hit a man.
 Not exactly the most noble way to die.)

 The Society also has a top-notch research library where you can request to view a variety of items, including rare Confederate money and military manuals.
+They even have a database of Virginia slave names based on original documents which you can go through.

 Their Education Department offers SOL-related field trips, teachers institutes and summer camps for kids.
 They also offer Girl Scout programs and teas at nearby Virginia House, a former British manor house which was demolished, shipped, and rebuilt in Richmond during the 1920’s.